anyproto/docs/intro/setting-up-your-profile/README.md

 ### Download the app

-Please use [download.anytype.io](https://download.anytype.io) to download the most recent version of the app.
+Find the latest version of Anytype for your OS at [download.anytype.io](https://download.anytype.io)

 Anytype is installed: